-Students who are entering Masconomet should call the Registrar in the School Counseling Office at Ext.
-6188 to set up an appointment before planning to start classes.
-Registration information and the requirements for entering students will then be sent.
-An appointment will be made with a counselor to discuss appropriate classes.
-When meeting with the counselor, it is important to bring a copy of grades from the previous school.
+Students who are registering at Masconomet should visit the Masconomet High School Guidance page to access the New Student Registration Packet.
+Once the forms and the required supplemental documents are completed they can either be emailed to the Registrar at kjennings@masconomet.org or dropped off at the high schools drop box located at the main entrance, door #32.
+From there an appointment will be made with the students' new high school counselor to discuss appropriate classes.
 Proof of up-to-date immunizations will be necessary before starting classes.
 An orientation for all new students is planned for those entering at the beginning of the school year in September.
 Notices are mailed to the students at the end of the summer, informing them of the time and place.